 - Change your statlock regularly and alternate between each leg so the skin doesn’t deteriorate.

 - Periods can irritate your bladder – leading to bypassing.

 - Did you know that herbal tea can irritate your bladder?

 - Have patience

-- If you feel self conscious as to wether you smell of ammonia I suggest carrying a body spray.
+- If you feel self-conscious as to whether you smell of ammonia I suggest carrying a body spray.

 I hope these help!
 Being catheterised is far from easy.
 A catheter should last twelve weeks but mine only lasts five.